Best things to do in San Sebastian

 Fun fact, you should know that it is exactly one kilometer from Basilica of Santa Maria del Coro and there aren’t any buildings in between.
 In the Center do not forget to walk along Urbieta Street, Hondarribia Street and Getaria Street.

-10. Visit Concha Beach, one of the best things to do in San Sebastian
+10. Visit La Concha Beach, one of the best things to do in San Sebastian

-Concha Beach is one of the landmarks in the city and a must-see in San Sebastian.
-If the weather is favorable during your visit, do not forget to sit and and enjoy a good swim.
+La Concha Beach is one of the landmarks in the city and a must-see in San Sebastian.
+If the weather is favorable during your visit, do not forget to go to the beach and and enjoy a good swim.
 It is considered one of the best urban beaches in the world!

-If not, I recommend taking a pleasant walk from the port to Pico del Loro.
-La Perla is located near beach, a wellness center that has a spa, gym and restaurant.
+If the weather is cold, I recommend taking a pleasant walk from the port to Pico del Loro.
+La Perla, a wellness center that has a spa, gym and restaurant, is located here.

 11. City Hall of Donostia

 The City Hall of Donostia is a must-see place during your visit.
 It was built in 1887 and housed a casino at one point.
 In 1924, gambling was banned and the casino closed.
 A few years later it was occupied by the Tourism Board.
 Finally, in 1945 the City Council settled in the building.
-The city hall was located in Constitution Square before 1945.
+The city hall was located in the Constitution Square before this year,

 Alderdi Eder Park is located in front of the City Hall.
 It is made up of charming gardens where you can walk and relax.
 The sculpture of Don Quixote and Sancho Panza, the merry-go-round and the sculpture called “Group of Lions” stand out.
 Alameda del Boulevard, which connects the Old Town with the new area of the city, is also located near the city hall.